lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 my &iter = coro sub (*@xs) { @xs ==> map &yield }
 ```

-And some short version (that receives an anonymous list) with:
+And some short version (which receives an anonymous list) with:

 ```perl
 my &iter = coro { @$^xs.map: &yield }